Source of hire—its arguably the most important recruiting metric, yet often the least understood.

 1. Ask for source of hire after you’ve hired the candidate.

 After you’ve offered a candidate a job, they have no reason to lie.
 In fact, they may even feel obligated to provide a thorough, accurate answer to their new employer.
-It’s also easier to collect and record source of hire in person—where you can ask clarifying questions and have an open conversation about the hiring process.
+It’s also easier to collect and record a candidate’s recruiting source in person—where you can ask clarifying questions and have an open conversation about the hiring process.

-2. Incorporate source of hire into the onboarding process.
+2. Incorporate recruiting source into the onboarding process.

 3. Ask the right questions.

 The key to getting the right answers is to ask the right questions.
 If you don’t communicate clearly or fail to ask the right questions, you won’t get the information you’re after.
 Here’s what we recommend:

 What outlet first made you aware that our company was a great place to work?

 What was it about our company that made you want to work here?